muzzley/alljoyn-muzzley-gateway-connector/README.md

 ##### On the OpenWRT target

 1) Start the Gateway Agent:

 ```
 alljoyn-gwagent
 ```

 2) Verify that it is running:

 ```
 ps -ef | grep alljoyn-gateway
 ```

-3) The instructions for downloading and running the Gateway Connector Appplication on the Android are on the AllSeen Alliance website.
-After installing the app, open it and click on AllJoyn Gateway Configuration Manager.
-You should see "Alljoyn Muzzley Connector" in the Gateway Connector Applications list.
+3) The instructions for downloading and running the Gateway Connector Appplication on Android are on the AllSeen Alliance website.After installing the app, open it and click on AllJoyn Gateway Configuration Manager.
+You should see "AllJoyn Muzzley Connector" in the Gateway Connector Applications list.
 At this point, the state of the app should show "Stopped".
 This is because we haven't created any Access Control Lists (ACL's) yet.

 #### Creating an ACL

 1) Click on the "Muzzley" button to open the MQTT Connector app.
 Using the context menu on your Android device, click on "Create ACL".
-This will open up a window where you choose a name for your ACL, and choose which services will be allowed to pass through muzzleyconn.
+This will open up a window where you choose a name for your ACL, and choose which services will be allowed to pass through `muzzleyconn`.
-For now, select the "Expose all services" checkbox, since we want to ensure that the muzzleyconn app works just as the command-line muzzleyconn.
+For now, select the "Expose all services" checkbox, since we want to ensure that the `muzzleyconn` app works just as the command-line `muzzleyconn`.
 Click on "Create".

 2) Go back to the previous window (the Muzzley Connector app).
 You will see that it still shows up as "Stopped".
 First, you need to make sure that the newly created ACL is in the "Active" state.
 Then, from the Linux command line, restart the Gateway Agent, and verify the it is running.

 NOTE: It is possible that the Gateway Agent is not running at this point (you might see the message "The process appears to be dead but pidfile still exists").
-If this happens, you will need to restart the AllJoyn service, and then restart the Gateway Agent:
+If this happens, you will need to restart the AllJoyn service, and then restart the Gateway Agent.

 4) The Gateway Agent should now be running.

-#### Running the MUZZLEYCONN as standalone
+#### Running `muzzleyconn` as standalone

 ##### On the x86_64 target